 Adding conditional ticket fields to ticket forms

 Adding conditions to ticket forms creates conditional ticket fields that agents and end users encounter when they complete a ticket form.
-You can add a single condition or multiple conditions, if needed, to the ticket form.
+Each form can have up to 1500 conditions per user type.

 To add conditions to ticket forms

 - In the sidebar, click the Admin icon () and then select Manage > Ticket Forms.

 Note: If you are already using the Conditional Fields app, migrate your conditions from the app to the conditional fields feature in Support before you proceed.

 - Move the cursor over the ticket form that you want to add conditions to and then click the menu icon () on the right side when it appears.